 How Should You Begin the Conversation?

-Scott Greenburg is a host on the radio show “Oh My God, I’m Getting Older and So Is My Mom” and president of Palm Beach ComForCare.
+Scott Greenburg is a host on the radio show “Oh My God, I’m Getting Older and So Is My Mom” and president of ComForCare Palm Beach.
 His book, also titled “Oh My God, I’m Getting Older and So Is My Mom,” tackles issues concerning caregiving for an elderly parent.
 In his chapter about driving dangers, Greenburg says to approach the subject with compassion and consideration.

 “If you are accusatory or critical, your parent is likely to become defensive, will probably dig in and you’ll find yourself running into a big psychic ‘STOP’ sign,” said Greenburg (p.
 38).

-Hanging up the car keys removes a bit of your loved one’s independence.
+Hanging up the car keys takes away some of your loved one’s independence.
 It’s important to view this from their perspective.
 Your parent may feel sad that the ability to drive wherever and whenever is gone.
 Your parent may be indignant, incensed and isolated.
 Even though it may be difficult, the goal is for your loved one to continue to stay active and participate in favorite activities while being safe.

-Contact ComForCare/At Your Side Home Care can help.
-Contact us for transportation services so your parent can continue purling at the knitting club, winning at the bingo hall or laughing at a comedy in the movie theater.
+If you need help with transportation, ComForCare/At Your Side Home Care can help.
+Many of our offices offer transportation services, so your parent can continue purling at the knitting club, winning at the bingo hall or laughing at a comedy in the movie theater.
 It’s just one of the 50 ways we can help.